California blaze erupts near site of deadliest US wildfire

 An extreme heat wave late last month sucked vegetation dry in the Pacific Northwest, where firefighters say they are facing conditions more typical of late summer or fall than early July.
 The Northwest Interagency Coordination Center moved the region up to the highest alert level Wednesday as dry gusts were expected in some areas and new fires popped up.

+In California, the state’s largest fire so far this year grew modestly to 156 square miles (404 square kilometers) north of Lake Tahoe near the Nevada state line.
+The Beckwourth Complex, a merging of two lightning-caused blazes, was 68% contained as weather improved.

 In Washington, firefighters braced for the arrival of strong winds that could fan the flames of existing wildfires.
-The National Weather Service issued a red flag warning for much of eastern Washington beginning Wednesday afternoon and ending Thursday evening.
+The National Weather Service issued a red flag warning for much of eastern Washington that should end by Thursday evening.

 A fire in Chelan County in central Washington was threatening 1,500 homes along with orchards and a power station, authorities said.
 Mandatory evacuations were in effect.
-The Sheriff’s Office said detectives and county and federal fire investigators served a search warrant at a home believed to be the place where the fire started but the news release didn’t provide any other details.
+The sheriff’s office said detectives and county and federal fire investigators served a search warrant at a home believed to be the place where the fire started but the news release didn’t provide any other details.

-In north-central Washington, about 200 people in the town of Nespelem on Colville tribal land were evacuated Monday night as the largest of five wildfires caused by dozens of lightning strikes tore through grass, sagebrush and timber.
+In north-central Washington, about 200 people in the town of Nespelem on Colville tribal land evacuated Monday night as the largest of five wildfires caused by dozens of lightning strikes tore through grass, sagebrush and timber.

 Seven homes burned, but four were vacant.